 The Compassionate Allowance Initiative first went into effect in 2008, mandating that Social Security Disability programs be made immediately available to those with conditions which automatically qualify for Social Security Disability benefits.
 This results in many applicants receiving approval in just a few days rather than the three months to a year which is typical for SSDI and SSI applicants.

 Originally, the program covered 50 diseases, including mostly rare diseases and various forms of aggressive cancer.
 In 2010, the list was expanded to include 38 more conditions.
-The added conditions include several types of cancer, rare diseases, various forms of dementia including early-onset Alzheimer’s disease, and schizophrenia.
-A complete listing is available at the Social Security Administration’s website.
+The added conditions include several types of cancer, rare diseases, and various forms of dementia including early-onset Alzheimer’s disease.

 Currently, about 4% of Social Security Disability applicants qualify for the Compassionate Allowance Initiative.
 Claimants’ applications are automatically screened by the Social Security Administration’s computer systems for the qualifying conditions based on:

 - Medical conditions, including alternate names for qualifying conditions.